limaoxuan/MXVCTransitionAnimations/README.md

 # MXVCTransitionAnimations
-I use swift to custom  a variety of transition animations about 'ViewController'.
+I use swift to customize  a variety of transition animations about 'ViewController'.
 You can study.